 Age spots are most common in people over the age of 40, though they can be seen in much younger patients.
 Those at greatest risk for the development of age spots includes patients with fair skin, outdoor occupations, or a history of tanning, radiation or light therapy.

-Q: Are they troublesome?
-Are they a potential indicator of cancer?
+Are they signs of cancer?

 Liver spots are not pre-cancerous, though they are often troublesome from a cosmetic perspective.
 This is especially true given that liver spots target those areas of our skin that are most visible.

-Q: What do liver spots look like?
+What do liver spots look like?

 Liver spots look like oval or round flat brown, tan or black splotches on the skin.
 They vary in size from a few millimeters to two centimeters.
 They are usually smooth to the touch and uniform in color.
 Some patients have just a few while others may have hundreds on their skin.